 The Bottom Line

 Golden Retrievers are great life companions, both for single people and families with children.
 However, often people are hesitant to get this breed - mainly because of their life expectancy.
 Unfortunately, as you could see, the average Golden Retriever lifespan is shorter than most large breeds.

 While there could be plenty of reasons, it is believed that the most important one is how common cancer is among this breed nowadays.
 Over half of the Golden Retrievers deaths are caused by cancer.

-We hope that after reading this article, you have a better understanding of how long do Golden Retrievers live, and you will remember some of the tips we gave to make sure your Golden Retrievers live as long as possible.
+We hope that after reading this article, you have a better understanding of how long do Golden Retrievers live and their health, and you will remember some of the tips we gave to make sure your Golden Retrievers live as long as possible.
 And if you have decided to get this particular breed, check out our Golden Retriever puppies for sale page and let them steal your heart.